mkellsy/homebridge-lutron/docs/storage.md

 ## Homebridge Configuration
 There also is a configuration section for this plugin in the Homebridge `config.json` file.
 This contains information related to the Homebridge instance.

-This contains which device typess are exposed and the nesessary properties for Homebridge.
+This contains which device types are exposed and the nesessary properties for Homebridge.